Salva05/Knowledge-First/README.md

 Before you begin, ensure you have met the following requirements:
 - **Python 3.x:** The application is built using Python, so make sure you have Python 3.x installed on your local machine.
 - **pip Package Manager:** Ensure that you have the pip package manager installed to easily install Python dependencies.
 - **Django:** Django is the web framework used for building this application.
-You can install it globally or within a virtual environment.
+You can install it globally or within a virtual environment _recommended to avoid unnecessary dependancies.

 ### Installation
 ## Step 1: Clone the Repository